The Ultimate OPM Karaoke Playlist

 This is the point of the evening where confidence levels are at an all-time high.
 Some timid ones in the bunch reveal their surprising hidden personas.
 The proud-to-be jologs start to show themselves, too.
 This is for sure: singing in the correct key is nobody’s concern.
 Neither is getting all the rap words down-pat (though you try…you really try).

-Finally, “Uwian Na; May Nanalo Na”
+Finally, the Equivalent of “Uwian Na; May Nanalo Na”

 A quintessential OPM karaoke playlist without Aegis is like talking Christmas without a tree or a birthday without a cake.
 Songs by Aegis are staple OPM tracks––and karaoke-loving generations who have come after the ‘90s group’s heyday should know better than to sleep on their hits.